Intra ID service principals: Audit expiring secrets and certificates

 Solution design

-• Notify Owners: The script will iterate through all Service Principals.
-If it finds any with expiring secrets or certificates and an assigned owner, it will store the owner’s information and the relevant secret details in an array.
-After processing all Service Principals, it will send an email to each owner’s registered email address.
-The timing of these emails is controlled by the email_inform_owners_days_with_warnings variable, which specifies the number of days before expiry when notifications are sent.
+• Notify Owners: The script will iterate through all service principals.
+If it finds any service principals with expiring secrets or certificates and an assigned owner, it will store the owner’s information and the relevant secret details in an array.
+After processing all service principals, it will send an email to each owner’s stated email address.
+The timing of these emails is controlled by the email_inform_owners_days_with_warnings variable which specifies the number of days before expiry when notifications are sent.

-• Expired Secrets and Certificates: The script will identify all Service Principals with already expired secrets or certificates.
-This list will be sent to the defined contact email.
+• Expired secrets and certificates: The script will identify all service principals with already expired secrets or certificates.
+This list will be sent to the stated contact email.

-• About-to-Expire Secrets and Certificates: The script will compile a list of all Service Principals with secrets or certificates nearing expiration.
-This list will also be sent to the defined contact email.
+• About-to-expire secrets and certificates: The script will compile a list of all service principals with secrets or certificates that are about to expire.
+This list will also be sent to the stated contact email.

-• Orphaned Service Principals: The script will identify all Service Principals without defined owners.
-This list will include a column indicating whether the specific Service Principal contains any secrets or certificates.
-The list will be sent to the defined contact email.
+• Orphaned service principals: The script will identify all service principals without defined owners.
+This list will include a column indicating whether the specific service principal contains any secrets or certificates.
+The list will be sent to the stated contact email.

-Step 3 – Store the data we need for later
+Step 3 – Storing the data we need for later

 For each of the above tasks, we are going to trigger the workflow in the logic app.
-The logic app will trigger based on “request type” in the object that are created in the powershell scrip.
+The logic app will trigger based on “request type” in the object that are created in the PowerShell script.

-Dependent on which call we are sending they will be handled differently in the logic app.
-The managed identity of the logic app will require permissions for the storage account to get the csv files, that we created in step 2
+Depending on which call is sent, they will be handled differently in the logic app.
+The managed identity of the logic app will require permissions for the storage account to get the CSV files created in step 2.

 Step 5 – Sending the notification

-The logic app will forward the message to the Azure commmunication service environment with the e-mails, csv files (where applicable) and other information that we gathere using the powershell script.
+The logic app will forward the message to the Azure Communication Services environment with the emails, CSV files (where applicable) and other information gathered with the PowerShell script.

 Overview of the logic app